1925–26 Williams Ephs men's ice hockey season: Season

 Over the final week of the season, Williams squeezed in three games with the first coming at West Point.
 In spite of soft ice, the Ephs were able to hem the Cadets in their own end for most of the game.
 Williams wasn't able to score until the second half of the match but as Army was on the defensive the almost entire time that didn't harm the Ephs chances at winning.
 Two days later the team faced Amherst in a rematch and completely swamped the Lord Jeffs.
 Hat-tricks from Popham and Watkins provide more than enough as the Ephs skated away with an 11–0 victory with nearly every player on the team seeing some ice time.
 The slightly longer game (20 minute second period) also served to complete the Little Three championship for Williams.
 The final game of the season came a few days later when the Ephs travelled down to face Princeton.
 In an almost carbon-copy of their earlier match with Harvard, Williams jumped out to an early lead but vast reserves employed by the Tigers enabled the home team to wear down the Purple squad and eventually eke out a win.
-Popham's two goal in the first came on outstanding plays, however, that was all that Williams could muster.
+Popham's two goals in the first came on outstanding plays, however, that was all that Williams could muster.
 Princeton tied the game in the final minutes of the frame and then proceeded to wear out the Ephs over the final 40 minutes.
 By the time Hallock scored the winning goal it seemed inevitable that the Ephs would lose but only because they could not match the manpower of the Tigers.

 Frederick Cleveland served as team manager with Berkley Hotchkiss as his assistant.